wk45/wk45.github.io/index.md

 In practice, functional data often arise as noisy, discretized measurements that are later smoothed to approximate continuous curves.
 To preserve important features like peaks and valleys, practitioners typically avoid aggressive smoothing, which leaves small residual fluctuations in the data.
 <br><br>
-These minor fluctuations pose a challenge when applying dynamic time warping (DTW) combined with the Fisher-Rao metric for alignment.
+These minor fluctuations pose a challenge when applying <a href="https://en.wikipedia.org/wiki/Dynamic_time_warping">dynamic time warping</a> (DTW) combined with the Fisher-Rao metric for alignment.
 Because the Fisher-Rao framework seeks to minimize geodesic distance precisely, it can be overly sensitive to noise, resulting in over-alignment where the warping function matches even insignificant variations.

 <!-- <img src="figs/ppd/fig1.png" width="300"> -->
 <br><br>